MARKETFRONT: A New Chapter for Pike Place Market

 In summer 2019, the demolition and removal of the Alaskan Way Viaduct, after sixty-one years and three earthquakes, was the impetus for the planning, funding and construction of MarketFront.
 The Pike Place Market Preservation and Development Authority led the project, with capital fundraising help from the Market Foundation.
 City and state parking mitigation funds, plus federal financial resources from New Market Tax and Low Income Housing credits were also essential contributors.

-The Market’s expansion fits in with the new sea wall (due for completion in 2020) and the Central Waterfront Redevelopment project.
-These projects when finalized will provide one long sweep up from the water to the original wonderland of the 110+ year old Pike Place Market.
+The Market’s expansion fits in with the completion of the new sea wall and the ongoing Central Waterfront Redevelopment project.
+When finalized it will provide one long sweep up from the water to the original wonderland of the 110+ year old Pike Place Market.